nhsconnect/national-authentication/pages/Level Of Assurance/LOA_Identification.md

 summary: An overview of the Security Assurance Level for Identification for Care Access Service (CAS).
 ---

-Introduction to Security Assurance Level for Identification
+Introduction to Security Assurance Level for Identification.

+The level of Assurance is going through the governance process.

 ![Under Construction](images/UnderConstruction.jpg)